There’s Hope for Kitties with Broken Hearts: Felycin-CA1

 Jeffy the Journalist

-4/11/20254 min read
+4/11/20256 min read

+Broken hearts aren't just for country songs.
 Hypertrophic cardiomyopathy in cats (HCM) is the #1 heart disease in companion kitties, affecting 10 to 15% of the feline population.
 That means 6 to 8.7 million cats in the U.S. aren’t exactly feeling the love.

 What Is Feline Hypertrophic Cardiomyopathy (HCM)?

-HCM thickens the ventricle, the muscular wall of the heart’s main pumping chamber — usually the left side — which can lead to blood clots, heart failure or that irreversible cosmic nap.
 Breeds like Maine Coons, Ragdolls and Persians are most likely to inherit this ticking time bomb.
-HCM can show up at almost any age — it’s been found in cats as young as a few months old up to our super seniors of 16+ — but it’s most commonly diagnosed in middle-aged cats around 5 to 7 years.
+HCM can show up at almost any age — it’s been found in cats as young as a few months old up to our super seniors of 16 and older, but it’s most commonly diagnosed in middle-aged cats around 5 to 7 years.
 Male cats tend to get hit harder and earlier.
-That’s why starting screening early (especially for at-risk breeds) is so important.
+For once, the guys got the dirty end of the litter scoop.

 Screening for HCM